-- extending the time limit in which NEMMCO can contract for reserve capacity from six months to nine months; and - providing greater flexibility in the tendering arrangements employed by NEMMCO, including a rolling tendering process and scope to negotiate with previous providers at short notice if required.
+- § extending the time limit within which NEMMCO can contract for reserve capacity from six months to nine months; and - § providing greater flexibility in the tendering arrangements employed by NEMMCO, including a rolling tendering process and scope to negotiate with previous providers at short notice if required.

-In addition, the Panel will request NEMMCO to examine the nature and form of the RERT contracts to facilitate demand side participation.61
+In addition, the Panel will request NEMMCO to examine the nature and form of the RERT contracts to facilitate demand side participation.82

 The Panel's proposed modifications are likely to enhance the scope for DSP to provide reserve capacity.
-These proposed changes should be considered in the context of potential impediments for DSP.
-We consider the impediments in the following section.
+These proposed changes should be considered in the context of potential impediments for DSP, which we consider in the following section.

 6.5.
-Impediments to demand side participation in the Reserve Trader arrangements
+Potential Impediments to DSP in the Reserve Trader arrangements